 What is a damp and timber report?

-What is detailed within an Independent damp and timber Survey Report?
+What is typically detailed within an Independent damp and timber Survey Report?

-Our overall goal when carrying out damp and timber surveys throughout Greater Manchester and the surrounding areas is to provide a clean bill of health.
+Our overall goal when carrying out damp and timber surveys throughout is to provide a clean bill of health.
 We do not have any internal or external influences to achieve sales targets or even sell products; neither do we look for work.

 We have adopted an attitude that chemical damp proofing is not usually required as there is a physical damp proof course present within most properties post 1875.
 In most cases, the properties we survey do not even suffer from rising damp and are purely suffering from the damp proof course being bridged or affected by another source of moisture.

-Timber decay and infestation can also be found to be isolated to a small area or even historic and in most cases require no treatment at all.
-Therefore the use of inappropriate chemical treatments are not needed and as a result, saving you £££’s of pounds.
-Most woodworm infestations we find are historic and suspect Dry Rot outbreaks usually end up being Wet Rot which inevitably saves our clients hundreds even thousands of pounds in unnecessary treatments.
+Timber decay and infestation can also be found to be isolated to a small area or even historic and in most cases requires no treatment at all.
+Therefore, the use of inappropriate chemical treatments are not usually needed.
+Saving our clients hundreds even thousands of pounds.
+Also most Woodworm infestations discovered are historic and suspect Dry Rot outbreaks usually end up being Wet Rot which inevitably saves our clients hundreds even thousands of pounds in unnecessary remedial treatments.